-Colloidal oatmeal is a widely used ingredient in various skincare products that attests to its dermatological benefits.
-As far as cracked heels are concerned, you can use it both as gentle scrubs as well as a soothing lotion containing colloidal oatmeal extracts.
+Colloidal oatmeal can be used as gentle scrubs as well as a soothing lotion containing colloidal oatmeal extracts.

 You can fix yourself a foot soak using Listerine and vinegar, both of which can help disinfect, soften and rejuvenate cracked heels.

-- Add equal parts Listerine and vinegar to double the amount of warm water inside a tub or a bucket, such that your feet can become completely submerged in it.
+- Add equal parts Listerine and vinegar to double the amount of warm water in a tub or a bucket.

 - Soak your feet in the mixture for 10-15 minutes, to loosen the dead, flaky surface skin.